biocuration2023/biocuration2023.github.io/index.md

 | April 24<sup>th</sup>, 2023                                                           | Conference starts                                                                                                                        |
 | April 26<sup>th</sup>, 2023                                                           | Conference ends                                                                                                                          |

+Please note that April 25<sup>th</sup>, 2023 is a national holiday in Italy and therefore schools, banks, public offices, and some shops will be closed.
+Additionally, public transportation will be running at reduced capacity (i.e., weekend schedule).

 ## Keynote Speakers

 <dl>